chrxme/Spring2020-LINA2055-LiveCoding/class02/sonicpi_notes03.md

 ## Working with randomness

-Working with random input can add variety to your set.
+Working with random input can add variety and interest to your set.

 ### rrand
 rrand gives you a random value within a certain range.
 You'll need to declare the minimum and maximum of your range.